Robert Popper is a multi-award winning writer, producer and performer, and best-selling author.

 In 2010, Robert wrote on series 14 of South Park in Los Angeles.

 Robert created, wrote and produced the sitcom, Friday Night Dinner, starring Tamsin Greig, Simon Bird, Paul Ritter, Tom Rosenthal and Mark Heap.
 Series one aired on Channel 4 in 2011, winning the Rose D’or for Best Sitcom, a BAFTA nomination plus lots more nominations.
 Series 2 went out on Channel 4 in 2012 and included a Christmas Special.
-Robert is currently editing Series 3, which will air on Channel 4 early in 2014.
+Series 3 will air later in 2014.

 Friday Night Dinner has gone on to sell to over 150 territories worldwide.